 Our story begins in 2008, when the Luxembourg government launched the “Health Sciences and Technologies Action Plan”, a commitment to the creation of a centre of excellence in biomedical research and development in Luxembourg.
 This centre of excellence was based on the creation of IBBL, the LCSB (Luxembourg Centre for Systems Biomedicine) as well as the launch of a large lung cancer programme.
 Supported by the Ministry of Research, the Ministry of Health and the Ministry of Economy, we opened our doors two years later, in February 2010.

-Since the beginning we focussed on establishing and nurturing international partnerships and have established collaborations with Wafergen in 2010, with the EU FP7 STORE consortium in 2011, with JPND, EORTC and BIG in 2013, with the US National Cancer Institute in 2014 and with the IMI CANCER-ID consortium in 2015.
-In 2011, we also launched the first editions of our Proficiency Testing programme in collaboration with ISBER as well as the University Biobanking Certificate.
+Since the beginning we focussed on establishing and nurturing international partnerships and have established collaborations with Wafergen in 2010, with the EU FP7 STORE consortium in 2011, with JPND, EORTC and BIG in 2013, with the US National Cancer Institute in 2014, with the IMI CANCER-ID consortium in 2015, and finally, with the Horizon2020 SPIDIA4P consortium in 2017.

 Our quality management system